lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 }
 ```

-Now both pages and folders items store the `basename` in the same place
+Now both pages and folder items store the `basename` in the same place
 (`data.basename`), and it's easy to sort the elements alphabetically:

 ```js